radar-archive/terraform-github-app/README.md

   a.
 In the case of success, the github app comments on the PR with the results, and then merges the PR
   b.
 In the case of error, the github app comments on the PR with the results.

+## Deployment

+This app should exist on a physical computer that lives either in the NYC or SD office, with the hostname `terraform-github-app.[eastus|westus].inradar.net`.
+Since this is an app which directly deals with infrastructure, this host should exist _outside_ of terraform, and be initialized via scripts.

 ## Setting up your dev environment and Testing